chaisemartinPackages/did_multiplegt_stat/README.md

 # did_multiplegt_stat
-Estimation of Difference-in-Difference (DID) Estimators for Treatments and Instruments Continuously Distributed at Every Period with Stayers ([de Chaisemartin, C, D'Haultfoeuille, X, Pasquier, F, Vazquez-Bare, G, 2022](https://ssrn.com/abstract=4011782)).
+ did_multiplegt_stat -- Estimation of heterogeneity-robust difference-in-differences (DID) estimators, with a binary, discrete, or continuous treatment or instrument, in designs with stayers, assuming that past treatments do not affect the current outcome. ([de Chaisemartin, C, D'Haultfoeuille, X, Pasquier, F, Vazquez-Bare, G, 2022](https://ssrn.com/abstract=4011782)).

 ## Overview